 1. To Prepare Zucchini Boats: Preheat oven to 400 degrees.
 Line a baking pan with foil.

 Cut each zucchini in half.
 Using a small spoon or melon baller, scoop out middle section of the zucchini halves to form a boat, leaving a thin shell on each half.
-Cut each piece in half again.
-This will make 16 pieces.
+Cut each zucchini, in the middle, in half again.
+This will create 16 pieces.
+(16 zucchini halves)

 2. Place on baking sheet.
 Spray with olive oil spray.
 Sprinkle each with a little salt, pepper and garlic powder.
 Bake for 15-20 minutes until soft.